Archival Resources · Mangalorean Catholic Community

 Published Books

-Born 12 September 1953 in Mangalore, Dr. Lobo is a PhD scientist from IISc Bangalore, former faculty at Cranfield Institute of Technology (England), and award-winning genealogist who has devoted decades to documenting the heritage of the Mangalorean Catholic community worldwide.
+Born on 12 September 1953, Dr. Lobo is a PhD in aeronautical mathematics from IISc Bangalore, a former faculty member at the Cranfield Institute of Technology (England), and a genealogist who has devoted decades of his life to document the heritage of the Mangalorean Catholic community worldwide.

 Archieve